jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-I don't know how to write native modules, but if I want to do something natively, I just ask AI to make me a native module.
+I don't actually know how to write native modules, but if I want to do something natively, I just ask AI to make me a native module.

 And then I can do native things from React.
 I don't have to post messages across the IPC and all those shenanigans.
 It's just functions I can call from anywhere.
 -->

 ---